Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ## Background for a wrapper Library

 Core Image CIFilter is already a library that should be used on its own.
-Furthermore, if we have implementation questions, we can usually sought out the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman to gather implmentation details.
+Furthermore, for implementation details, we often find outselves referring to the open-source [Filterpedia](https://github.com/FlexMonkey/Filterpedia) project by Simon Gladman.
+So, why do we need library for Core Image CIFilter?

-However, there may be times, when we need to go beyond just chaining a few CIFilter.
+There may be times, when we need to go beyond just chaining a few CIFilter.
 We may need to chain filters, blend it with another image, and then apply more filters to achieve a desired result.
 Or in other words, we may need to apply some kind of node graph to get the effect we wanted.
-As a developer, we often find ourselves in this programmatical chaining and blending process repeatedly.
+As a graphics developer, we often find ourselves in this programmatical chaining and blending process repeatedly.

 For example, a CIEdgeWork filter produces a stylized black-and-white rendition of an image that looks similar to a woodblock cutout.
 The output of this filter, however, requires a background image to visualize.
 This requires a composite filter, CISourceAtopCompositing, to place the output of CIEdgeWork over a constant color background.
 <p></p>